galaxyproject/iwc/workflows/epigenetics/hic-hicup-cooler/README.md

 This first subworkflow can be used to generate matrices to different resolutions using one of the output of the full workflow (`valid pairs filtered and sorted`).

-If the dataset are still in galaxy (format: tabix), the workflow can be run directly.
+If the dataset are still in galaxy (format: juicer_medium_tabix.gz), the workflow can be run directly.

-If the dataset is not anymore in galaxy, you need to use a trick to make the workflow working:
+If the dataset is not anymore in galaxy, you need to upload and specify the datatype as: juicer_medium_tabix.gz

-  - Upload the tabix file specifying `interval` as `Type`.
-  - Once the file is uploaded to galaxy, update the metadata (click on the pencil) and change chromosome column to `3`, start column to `4` and end column to `4`.
-  - Run the workflow (Galaxy will convert it to `bgzip` which is a possible input of the workflow).

 ### hic_fastq_to_pairs_hicup